Moawhango: Historic buildings

 There are three historic buildings in the Moawhango area with Category I and II listings by Heritage New Zealand: the Birch Homestead has a Category I listing and the Batley Memorial Chapel and Whitikaupeka Church are Category II.

 The Batley Memorial Chapel was built in 1902 by Robert and Emily Batley as a memorial to their daughter Nellie who drowned in 1899.
 It was designed by Alfred Atkins in Gothic Revival style and built from locally made bricks.
 There is also a shearing shed built in 1900 and other historic buildings on the Batley farm.

 Whitikaupeka Church was built between 1903 and 1905 by the hapū Ngāti Whiti to commemorate tribal elders.
 It is built of wood and the design is attributed by Alfred Atkins.

 The Birch Homestead built by Azim and William Birch dates from 1868; it is a rare example of a house constructed from cob.

 Geography

 Moawhango River is a 62 km long river with its sources in the Kaimanawa Range and ending at Lake Moawhango.
 It passes through the town and then outflows into the Rangitikei River southeast of Taihape.
 Lake Moawhango contains a large population of wild rainbow trout.

 Government and politics

 Local government

-Moawhango forms part of the Taihape ward of the Rangitikei District Council, which elects three of the eleven district councillors.
-The three representatives of the ward are Richard Aslett, Angus Gordon and Ruth Rainey, elected in the 2013 Rangitikei local elections.
+Moawhango forms part of the Northern ward of the Rangitikei District Council, which elects two of the eleven district councillors.
 The current Mayor of Rangitikei is Andy Watson.
-The mayor and all councillors are due for re-election in October 2016.